 Description

-«CubeSatRequirement» is a kind of Requirement on the CubeSat system satisfied by the «CubeSat» or by one or more of its sub-elements.
+«CubeSatRequirement» is a requirement specific to a «CubeSat» needed to design and operate the «CubeSat» or its parts. «CubeSatRequirement» is a kind of Requirement on the CubeSat system satisfied by the «CubeSat» or by one or more of its sub-elements.

 Generalization: